Programming Task 5

 • compareSongTrees - Write a method named compareSongTrees in the tests.TestDataStructures2 class that:

-• Takes [references to] 2 BinaryTreeNode<Song> objects as parameters
+• Takes [references to] 2 arrays of BinaryTreeNode<Song> objects as parameters

-• Returns a boolean that is true if all the songs in the two trees have the same exact title, artist, id, and ratings in the same positions in the tree.
-The method either returns false, or fails a JUnit assert, if the trees do not contain all the same songs in the same positions
+• Checks if all the songs in the two trees have the same exact title, artist, id, and ratings in the same positions in the tree.
+The method fails a JUnit assert if the trees do not contain all the same songs in the same positions

 You'll have the need to compare 2 song objects throughout this method.
 Luckily, you already wrote, and tested, a compareSongs method that does this (You may want to add a call to your compareListsOfRatings to compare the ratings of the two songs since we did not have ratings where we wrote the compareSongs method).
 Since the method is in a different class and is non-static, you'll need to create a new TestClasses1 object and call your method through that object.
 Note that you do not have to import TestClasses1 since it's in the same package as TestDataStructures2